 Seed: The fertile florets produce a brown dry ellipsoid seed called a cypsela, 1/2 mm long, that does not have any attached pappus and is wind dispersed.
 Flowers are wind pollinated.

-Habitat: It is a plant of the open dryer areas, growing well when in full sun and spreading by an underground rhizomatous root system.
+Habitat: White sage is a plant of the open drier areas, growing well when in full sun and spreading by an underground rhizomatous root system.
 The root system can be aggressive in spreading with the fibrous part of the roots often forming a dense mat below soil level.
-However, the species is not particularly agressive and can be crowded out by more aggressive grasses and forbs.
+However, the species is not particularly aggressive and can be crowded out by more aggressive grasses and forbs.

-Winter interest: They can provide good winter interest to the garden as they survive the winter quite well, with the mature seed heads providing a contrasting color.
+Winter interest: Plants can provide good winter interest to the garden as they survive the winter quite well, with the mature seed heads providing a contrasting color.

 Comparisons: As explained at the bottom page section about the extensive breath of this genus - 350 to 500 estimated - and 50 alone described in Flora of North America (Ref. #W7), one would be advised to consult a key.
 All have very small flowers where the differences are difficult to examine.
 There are six subspecies alone of Artemisia ludoviciana recognized by Flora of North America.
 See notes about those at the bottom section of this page.

 Abovde: 1st photo - The flower heads appear in narrow stalked panicles or spike-like racemes in the top half of the plant, interspersed between the stem leaves.
 2nd photo - Drying flower heads of mid to late September ready to produce seed.